brikim/remotescan/README.md

 | jellyfin_library | Jellyfin library to notify of updates on monitor changes.
 Not required. |
 | paths            | A list of physical paths defined by container_path to monitor for this scan.
 Paths should be based off of mounted volume /media or other as defined by user.
 Multiple paths needed if media server library consists of multiple paths |

 Optional.
 List of folders to ignore.
+---
+**WARNING**
-WARNING - Be careful with name!
+Be careful with name!
 If to generic folder may get ignored in monitor.
+---
 An example usage would be for synology NAS ignore @eaDir folders
 | Ignore folders | Function |
 | :--------------- | :------------------------ |